Putin’s war propaganda becomes ‘patriotic’ lessons in Russian schools

 Major Western platforms such as Instagram and Facebook have been banned in Russia, forcing people to use virtual private networks, or VPNs, to bypass the blocks.
 In turn, Russian authorities blocked more than 20 of the most popular VPN services.

-In one school presentation obtained by London-based Dossier Center, an investigative outlet funded by self-exiled Russian oligarch Mikhail Khodorkovsky, Russian attempts to shift the blame for attacks on residential areas in Kharkiv.
+In one school presentation obtained by the London-based Dossier Center, an investigative outlet funded by self-exiled Russian oligarch Mikhail Khodorkovsky, Russian attempts to shift the blame for attacks on residential areas in Kharkiv.

 “Fake: Russian military is attacking residential areas in Kharkiv.
 True: High-precision Russian weapons only strike military targets and don’t hit civilians, which the Ministry of Defense said many times,” it said.